 Jennifer joined JCT Services as a Content Distribution Specialist in January 2014.
 Prior to making her move to Jacksonville, she worked for Crawford Communications in Atlanta and News 13 in Orlando, Florida working as a video editor, master control operator and a wide variety of technical jobs.
 Jennifer holds a Bachelor of Arts degree in Mass Communications from Jacksonville State University.
 She watches PBS almost exclusively, so working as part of the DCA is pretty much her dream job.
 Jennifer now brings her experience to the Network Operation Center.

 A Certified Broadcast Technologist and Broadcast Engineer, Ken has over 28 years of experience in the television broadcast industry.
 His career started in 1982 in Jacksonville, Florida as a master control operator, then supervisor and maintenance engineer for a variety of broadcasting facilities both large and small.
 As a master control operator his duties included on-air operations of both analog and digital equipment, dubbing commercials and programs, operating video tape recorders, computer controlled equipment, and satellite receivers in a highly complex technical environment.
 Ken also trained new operators, installed, repaired, and maintained production and studio equipment.
-A working knowledge and the ability to troubleshoot technical dilemmas in addition to maintaining the integrity of on-air operation makes Ken a highly qualified asset to the Network Operations Center.
+A working knowledge and the ability to troubleshoot technical dilemmas in addition to maintaining the integrity of on-air operation makes Ken a highly qualified asset to the Broadcast Operations Center.

 After paying his dues in TV production at Jacksonville’s Gannett-owned WTLV & WJXX, AJ was promoted to Master Control Operator.
 He soon realized he had found what he wanted to do as a career.
 In 2009, AJ would witness the future of television first hand as Gannett Broadcasting opened its 14 station hub in Jacksonville.
 He soaked in everything that was new during the next 5 years as a Hub Technician.

 A Certified Television Operator with the Society of Broadcast Engineers, Rocco has almost 10 years of experience in the broadcast industry.
 Rocco started working part-time for WJCT as a member of the production crew before switching to Master Control, where he has worked for the past 9 years.
 As Master Control Operator, responsibilities have included on-air operation of analog and digital equipment, dubbing of promos, underwriters and programs, operation of videotape recorders, computer automation equipment, as well as handling of content in the computer server.
-Rocco now brings his expertise to the Network Operations Center.
+Rocco now brings his expertise to the Broadcast Operations Center.

-When Tony accepted an offer to join the staff at the Network Operations Center in Jacksonville, Florida, management and coworkers at KERA in Dallas breathed a sigh of relief despite their disappointment to lose Tony after 18 years of dedicated service.
-They knew Tony would bring the same reputation for integrity, strong work ethic, and positive attitude they had witnessed for so many years to his new position as Content Distribution Specialist at the NOC.
+When Tony accepted an offer to join the staff at the Broadcast Operations Center in Jacksonville, Florida, management and coworkers at KERA in Dallas breathed a sigh of relief despite their disappointment to lose Tony after 18 years of dedicated service.
+They knew Tony would bring the same reputation for integrity, strong work ethic, and positive attitude they had witnessed for so many years to his new position as Content Distribution Specialist at the BOC.
 KERA would soon benefit from Tony’s expertise yet again as the station became a partner in this exciting new venture.
 So Tony packed up his Associate of Occupational Science degree in fiber optics design, his AA degree in TV Production, and 30 years of broadcast experience, and he headed South.

 Tim started his broadcast career in local radio at WAPE-FM in 1986, and went from answering request lines to running the Promotions Department in a little more than a year.
 In 1990, he left radio for life on the road as a Video Production Producer traveling around the Southern region of the U.S. producing local dance shows (Dance Party USA type) for a few years.
 He returned to Jacksonville to work in local news, moving from Studio Floor Director to Master Control Operator, Commercial Production, Videographer, and Promotions.
 Tim has training in every aspect of the local television world.

 Freddy is a broadcast media veteran of several television and radio stations.
-Freddy comes to the NOC from Gannett Company Incorporated, where he was a Master Control Hub Technician.
+Freddy comes to the BOC from Gannett Company Incorporated, where he was a Master Control Hub Technician.
 He brings his experiences from monitoring and troubleshooting technical aspects of network operations and ensuring the quality of 14 television stations, 6 of them in the top 20 markets of the United States.

 In 2007, he resigned as techno producer for Green House/Burn Lounge Music Group.
 However, his bi-cultural background and focus on community collaboration has led him to a number of volunteer opportunities and community leadership roles in Midland and Denver.
 In addition, Jerrold is glad to be part of the new environment of TV.
 Armed with little more than this dream, a dream we all share, Jerrold went to Texas State Technical where he studied Aeronautical Science and Computer Information Systems as an undergraduate.
 Thanks to the course selection that these fields offered, Jerrold felt wholly prepared to enter the workforce.
 Fortunately, Jerrold decided not to pursue a career in aviation, but continued to educate himself through online courses and educational aids.